U.S. economy misses Trump's 3% growth target in 2019

 Growth in consumer spending, which accounts for more than two-thirds of U.S. economic activity, slowed to a 1.8% pace after rising at a brisk 3.2% rate in the third quarter.

+Though a separate report from the Labor Department on Thursday showed the number of Americans filing claims for state unemployment benefits fell last week, the tight labor market is not generating a faster pace of wage growth.

+In the fourth quarter, personal income at the disposal of households after adjusting for inflation rose at a 1.5% rate, stepping down from a 2.9% pace in the third quarter.

-A decrease in imports in the fourth quarter, in part because of U.S. tariffs on Chinese goods, compressed the trade deficit.
-Trade added 1.48 percentage points to fourth-quarter GDP growth.
-But the decline in imports in the fourth quarter resulted in businesses almost depleting inventories in warehouses.
+The decrease in imports in the fourth quarter, in part because of U.S. tariffs on Chinese goods, compressed the trade deficit.
+That led to trade adding 1.48 percentage points to fourth-quarter GDP growth.
+Imports have, however, since rebounded.

+Last quarter’s decline in imports resulted in businesses almost depleting inventories in warehouses.
 A 40-day strike at General Motors also weighed on motor vehicle inventories.

 Inventories rose at a $6.5 billion rate in the fourth quarter, the smallest gain since the second quarter of 2018, after increasing at a $69.4 billion pace in the July-September quarter.
 Inventory investment chopped 1.09 percentage points from GDP growth last quarter.